Valid Reasons for Requesting Half-Day Leave

 In India, many companies try to accommodate the country's religious and cultural plurality by allowing their employees to take time off on certain religious festivals.
 If you have an upcoming religious event and you have to be at home to prepare for it or at the temple, gurdwara, mosque or church, find out if your company allows time off.
 You can also discuss taking time off for the event with your employer in advance.
 Be sure to complete all your work tasks before leaving.

 You may have scheduled a medical appointment that requires you to visit the doctor's clinic or the hospital during regular work hours.
 Most employers will agree to your request for taking a half-day leave for a medical visit.
 If you have a medical condition that requires frequent visits to see the doctor, you can discuss the situation with your employer.
-They may be amenable to rearranging your schedule for allowing you to complete your work and also keeping up with your medical treatment.
+They may be able to rearrange your schedule for allowing you to complete your work and also to keep up with your medical treatment.

 Many emergencies can arise in urban areas.
 For instance, in Mumbai, the Monsoon rains regularly flood railway tracks and disrupt the local train service.
 As many people commute from the city outskirts and would find it difficult to return if the trains stop, Mumbai-based companies often allow their employees to leave work early on such occasions.
 There can be other emergencies that require you to be present on site.